San Francisco rail workers approve labor contract

-SAN FRANCISCO (Reuters) - Unionized workers in the United States’ fifth-largest commuter rail system overwhelmingly approved an amended labor agreement on Monday, ending a nine-month contract dispute that saw two paralyzing transit strikes and legal wrangling.
+SAN FRANCISCO, Jan 13 (Reuters) - Unionized workers in the United States’ fifth-largest commuter rail system overwhelmingly approved an amended labor agreement on Monday, ending a nine-month contract dispute that saw two paralyzing transit strikes and legal wrangling.

 Mechanics, custodians, and clerical workers of the roughly 1,400-member Service Employees Union Local 1021 (SEIU) voted 87 percent in favor of the four-year contract, which will take effect immediately, the labor group said on Monday.